MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-overlap-render-policy.rst

 .. image:: images/tutorial_MicroEJ_renderpolicy.png

-- So far, the renderPolicy was not changed

-Using OverlapRenderPolicy
+As expected, widget 1 overlaps widget 2.
+So far, the ``DefaultRenderPolicy`` is being used and it provides good results: the widgets of the desktop are rendered recursively in order after the call to ``Display.getDisplay().requestShow(desktop)``.

+Rendering the widgets
 --------------------------
-- Adding a small loop to alternate between requesting render on each widget, usually done when the widget was updated(for example: the text was changed)
+Let's see how the ``DefaultRenderPolicy`` performs when a widget is requested to render.
+In most cases, a widget is requested to render when its content has been updated (e.g. the value displayed changed).
+Here, we use a small loop to repaint each widget in turn:

 .. code-block:: java